Spectral analysis of the Koopman operator as a framework for recovering Hamiltonian parameters in open quantum systems

 \section{Demonstration of the Koopman - \mH connection}

-We begin by demonstrating the connection between the Koopman operator spectrum and the \mH algorithm.
-This connection provides the theoretical foundation that justifies the application of \mH to the open quantum systems we are analyzing.
+We begin by demonstrating the connection between the spectrum of the Koopman operator and the \mH algorithm.
+This connection is crucial, as it provides the theoretical foundation for applying \mH to the open quantum systems we are analyzing.